SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/Q - Dimensionality Reduction.md

 \boldsymbol{\tilde{z}} = \boldsymbol{U_k}^T (\boldsymbol{x} - \boldsymbol{\mu})
 $$

 By transforming data into a lower dimensional space, we inevitably loose information.
-The reduced dimensional data can be projected back to the original space:
+The reduced dimensional data can be projected back to the original space using:

 $$
 \boldsymbol{\hat{x}} = \boldsymbol{U_k} \boldsymbol{\tilde{z}} + \boldsymbol{\mu}